Catastrophe,

 trees and animals have ceased to be magical beings and have become instead

-become instead "workers" or "consumers," "national allies" or "enemies of
+have become instead "workers" or "consumers," "national allies" or "enemies

-the state."
-Nevertheless, the questions arise: Why is it that people in Western
+of the state."
+Nevertheless, the questions arise: Why is it that people

-society have failed to put brakes on tendencies to turn empathic relationships
+in Western society have failed to put brakes on tendencies to turn empathic

-into abstract, manipulative ones-even when these tendencies are clearly out
+relationships into abstract, manipulative ones-even when these tendencies

-of control and acting to the detriment of people's own fundamental interests?
+are clearly out of control and acting to the detriment of people's own fundamental

-Could it be because the population is already numbed to some extent by some
+interests?
+Could it be because the population is already numbed to some

-ancient trauma, the destructive energy of which has been passed along from
+extent by some ancient trauma, the destructive energy of which has been

-listed, and whether these symptoms led to permanent social change.
-Another
+have listed, and whether these symptoms led to permanent social change.

-would be to search for evidence of an ancient trauma that might have been
+Another would be to search for evidence of an ancient trauma that might

 Collective Trauma